Monday, March 8, 2010

 Windfinder had already forecasted a weather change.
 And like clockwork the sun, clouds, wind and rain forecast unfolded during the day.
 The first rounds were blessed with overcast skies and light winds, even a bit of rain but nothing serious.
 As a consequence, thermals and downers decided to wake up late.
 A well‐trimmed model and good launch was a guarantee for a max in the first two rounds.
 A radio DT was helpful to stay clear from the downwind sunflower field.
 In the third round the sun was piercing through the high cloud cover and thermals were getting bigger and stronger.
 Many maxed, but this was about to change in the sixth round.
 Wind picked up in a manner of minutes to unpleasant levels carrying the models some 2 kilometres away.
 Many decided to wait on the ground and only a few mastered the conditions to pick the air on tow.
 Thermals were accompanied by fierce turbulence and some models were damaged when towed‐in after a failed circle tow attempt.
 Needless to say, many spoiled their clean score after the fifth round and only 12 out of 78 flyers could prepare for a windy fly off.
 At the start of the 10 minute slot, both Allard and Kosonoshkin went up and a line cross was barely avoided.
 Both fell back after a quick circle to monitor those upwind.
 Kosonoshkin soon launched without any thermal indication from others but the air was not there and he had to settle for a 2 min 20 flight.
 Both on the far left and right of the line, Phil Mitchel and Gerd Aringer found solid air to make the 5 minutes.
 The rest had to settle for far less.
 Allard launched in the very last minute but the air was not there and managed only just over three minutes for a 6th spot.
 Soon it started to rain and the deciding fly off was flown in poor light conditions.
 Luckily the wind dropped, the rain stopped and the models could be seen to the ground.
 Phil made a long dash upwind and made a perfect launch in what seemed to be reasonable air.
 Aringer launched his flapper soon after but the pattern was off and height gain less than Mitchell’s.
 It looked like the win was in the pocket for Phil, but close to the ground his model started a stall and fell a few seconds short of Aringer.

-food in the wet and dark of the camping in Pas de Jeu not being our favourite past time.
+After this deciding flight we headed for the pizzeria in Thouars.
+Cooking our own food in the wet and dark of the camping in Pas de Jeu not being our favourite past time.

-World Champs apart from some of the French, Brits and Aussies.
+We enjoyed our trip like we did the times before.
+Not many made it over from the World Champs apart from some of the French, Brits and Aussies.
 Nevertheless, the level of competition was high and produced some worthy winners.
 On our way back we didn’t have any congestion whatsoever, the traffic jams being on the southbound lanes.
 I was able to catch up on sleep.
 We left at 9 AM and arrived in Rotterdam at 4 PM.